 On a beautiful Tuesday morning, when the wind was blowing softly and the sky was bright, my brother was all dressed and ready to go.
 He was on his favourite dress code – T-shirt, three-quarter shorts and loafers – but could not find his belt.

-It was a brown belt I lent him a few weeks back when his belt damaged from man-handling.
+It was a brown belt I lent him a few weeks back when his belt damaged

 So we searched.
 My, my, did we search.
 We searched the first cloth hangar thoroughly.
 We checked between clothes, around clothes, inside shirts and trousers, moving different clothing items in the process.
 It wasn’t there.